kevinburke/athenian.me/index.md

 ### BART Notes

 - We are responsible for the safety and oversight of the students on the field trip on Wednesday.
-Unfortunately this means students must meet us at Walnut Creek BART on Wednesday morning.
+Unfortunately, this means students must meet us at Walnut Creek BART on Wednesday morning.
-- Note that if you are parking at the Walnut Creek station, the lot tends to fill up by 7:40 AM.
+- If you are planning to park at the Walnut Creek station, the lot tends to fill up by 7:35 AM on commute days.
+You can park in nearby lots, but it may cost anywhere from $10 to $15 (versus $1 for the BART parking lot).
 - Andrew and I will distribute BART tickets to students on Wednesday; do not worry about purchasing your own ticket.

+### Food Notes

-- Students should bring a bag lunch, or money for lunch on Wednesday.
-Lunch should not exceed $12 on Wednesday.
-Alternately the school cafeteria will be open and lunch can be purchased there.
+- On Monday and Tuesday, you should bring a bag lunch, or purchase lunch from the school cafeteria.
+On Wednesday, you should bring money for lunch in SF.
+We are not sure of the exact location, but the cost for food + drink on Wednesday should not exceed $13.

 [notepad]: http://notepad-plus-plus.org/
 [wrangler]: http://www.barebones.com/products/textwrangler/